OisinWrites/Pixel-Palace-Arcade/README.md

     2. I was not using the important override for specificity correctly, and had omitted the exclamation mark prefix from the code.
     3. Corrected styling/targeting error and page is working correctly.

+    1. Need to find correct way to target my image miles in media from a django admin panel for products models.
+Currently the image file is clicked and dropped.

     Validation and Accessibility

 Deployment